Minimax estimation of functionals in sparse vector model with correlated observations: Proofs

 where in the last line the distributions are considered over a $p$-dimensional Euclidean space.
 Since according to \eqref{eq:proof:th3} there exists an absolute constant $c' > 0$ such that $\phi(s, \rho^2) \le c' r \phi(1, p)$ we further have

-Combining the above inequalities and using the definition of $c(\gamma)$ given in the proof of~\Cref{thm:lower-known-sigma} we obtain the desired result.
+{\rev where the last inequality follows from the second inequality in \eqref{eq:LB-test} that we use with $s$ and $d$ taking values $1$ and $p$, respectively.} Combining the above lower bounds for both considered cases and using the expression for $c(\gamma)$ in \eqref{eq:LB-test1} we obtain the desired result.

+\begin{acks}[Acknowledgments] The authors would like to thank the anonymous referees, an Associate Editor and the Editor for their constructive comments that improved the quality of this paper. \end{acks}

-\textbf{Acknowledgment}: The work of P. Yang was supported by the grant of National Natural Science Foundation of China (NSFC) 12101353.
+\begin{funding} The work of Y. Wang was supported by National Key R\&D Program (No. 2022YFA1008100).
+The work of P. Yang was supported by Tsinghua University Dushi Program and the grant of National Natural Science Foundation of China (NSFC) 12101353.
 The work of A.B.
-Tsybakov was supported by the grant of French National Research Agency (ANR) "Investissements d'Avenir" LabEx Ecodec/ANR-11-LABX-0047.
+Tsybakov was supported by the grants of French National Research Agency (ANR) ``Investissements d'Avenir'' LabEx Ecodec/ANR-11-LABX-0047 and ANR MaLip. \end{funding}